pavelnovikau/triple_submit/README.md

 3. For testing changes to content scripts, you may need to reload the extension and refresh the page

 ### Recent Updates
+- **v1.5.0**: Enhanced Alternative mode to support line breaks with single Enter press and form submission with multiple presses
 - **v1.4.0**: Improved Arc browser compatibility with optimized key handling and better retry logic
 - **v1.3.0**: Added detailed mode descriptions, improved theme button UX, and added compatibility for Arc browser
 - **v1.2.0**: Added multi-language support with 10 languages